bandonis/TAKA-systems/docs/spec.md

 ------------------------------------Context:

     Used by companies to request a private or custom hike.
-    Not tied to a specific event instance, but to an "event type" / hike type.
+    Not tied to a specific event instance.
+Admins can optionally add a per-landing dropdown for "hike type" with free-text options; otherwise no type selection is shown.

 Form fields (UI):